GiftXXVI/GiftXXVI/README.md

 - 👀 I’m interested in C#  & Python
 - 🌱 I’m continuously learning both of the above.
 - 💞️ I’m looking to collaborate on web projects.
-- 📫 How to reach me: to be communicated.
+- 📫 How to reach me: use the profile email address.

 ### Languages:
 - C